Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 ## Player Character Entity {#page-concepts-player-character-entity}
 Each player controls three character %Quantum entities in the game.
-For each player one character is present on the stage at a time and @cref{Battle.QSimulation.Player,BattlePlayerManager} handles spawning and despawning character entities when switching between them.
+For each player one character is present on the stage at a time and [{PlayerManager}](#page-concepts-player-simulation-playermanager) handles spawning and despawning character entities when switching between them.

 ```dot
 digraph PlayerCharacterEntities {